rust-lang/rfcs/text/0000-cfg-oneof.md

 - This provides a useful improvement to the expressiveness of `#[cfg()]` macros and allows crate authors to provide actionable errors rather than depending on compiler failures
 - An alternative to `not(oneof(...))` could be `notoneof(...)` or similar, however, this is less generally useful and less consistent with existing predicates
-- Not implementing this means crate authors must either hand-define all variants or rely on symbol errors to enforce feature exclusivity, and users must continue to infer the _cause_ of these failures rather than being directly signalled.
+- Not implementing this means crate authors must either hand-define all variants or rely on symbol errors to enforce feature exclusivity, and users must continue to infer the _cause_ of these failures rather than being directly signaled.

 # Prior art
 [prior-art]: #prior-art